elotroalex/chiens/_texts/translation.md

 - the minutes around me procession
 - like a band of skinny wolves
 - like a flock of lashes
-- like the nodes of a rope ladder of bylaws
+- like knots on a rope ladder of bylaws
-- indocile subject perfect victim
+- ungovernable subject perfect victim
-- challenge riveted to the front of the pools
+- riveted defiance in front of puddles
 - I do not converse with the gods
-- I do not cure the possessed
+- I do not heal the possessed
-- I do not know the secret that killed Antiochus Epiphanes
+- I don't know the secret that killed Antiochus Epiphanes
 - nor Herod the Great
-- what are you waiting for to spit on me
+- why wait to spit on me
 - the thick spit of centuries
 - matured
 - over 306 years